 Brighton and Hove pubs have been one of the city’s main attractions for many years.
-With it’s Foodie destination reputation breathing new life into the city, our pubs and bars have been quick to join in the fun.
-With a plethora of exceptional food pubs and bars on offer here is our round up of some of the best.
+With it’s Foodie destination reputation breathing new life into the city, our gastro pubs in Brighton and plethora of bars have been quick to join in the fun.
+With an amazing selection of exceptional food pubs and bars on offer here is our round up of some of the best.

 The Cricketers, Black Lion Street

 The Cricketers is a touch of Victorian splendor in the heart of Brighton.
 Step through it’s doors and you can feel yourself transported to times past.
 The pub was once the favoured drinking hole of novelist Graham Greene and his letters to the landlord can be viewed in the Greene Room.
 As you would expect the menu is traditional with a modern twist utilising local produce at its core.
 Review

 “Eat, drink, dance” is their motto, but ideally not at the same time I would hope.
 This trendy spot on Duke Street is popular with those who like to be seen, and its al fresco area is lively in the summer months.
 Bar, restaurant and nightclub all in one venue, No 32 has got something for everyone.
 The menu spans many different styles and dining options so you should be able to find something to meet your dining needs.
 Review.